huaqianlee/blog-file/_posts/Linux/Consolidating-the-foundation-of-Linux-basic-cmds.md

 ```

 ### help
-Before introducing this command, we need to figure out tow concepts.
+Before introducing this command, we need to figure out two concepts.
 As follows:
 1. Builtin commands : come with shell.
 2. External commands : the others.